Brütal Legend: Gameplay

 Several main story missions of the game are Stage Battles based on real time strategy elements.
 The player, while still in control of Eddie, is required to defend a giant stage where new allies will spawn, holding out until a specific objective is completed.
 The player creates an army for attacks by building merchandise booths on "fan geysers" through Clementine's magic.
 Once enough fans are collected, the player can summon different allies, each consuming a specific number of fans, or upgrade their stage to allow them to produce more powerful allies.
 A character known as Mangus acts as the "sound guy" to help in the construction of these units and stage upgrades, and also warns the player of enemy attacks.
 Once the player has gathered their army, they can then seek out and attack their opponents.
-Eddie is able to control the entire army to follow, attack, or defend a point, and can use specialized squads of specific units to perform certain tasks, such as having a group of headbangers use their headbanging to destroy statues, or hoisting a groupie onto his shoulders to use her crossbow for long-range attacks.
+Eddie is able to control the entire army to follow, attack, or defend a point, and can use specialized squads of specific units to perform certain tasks, such as having a group of headbangers use their headbanging to destroy statues, hoisting a groupie onto his shoulders to use her weapon for focused long-range attacks, or mounting allied vehicles or beasts to take control and provide support or extra firepower.
 The player can also use Eddie directly in combat during these battles.
 Ultimately, Eddie transforms into a winged demon who can fly above the battlefields to issue orders or lay out attacks.
 Spells in Eddie's arsenal can help control the performance of his armies, such as temporarily boosting their attack skills or creating a rally flag which troops will gather at, while others hinder the performance of the enemy faction by removing enemy buffs or preventing the creation of enemy units for a short time.
 Each of the different units, including special allies that Eddie meets in the game, has a special co-op move they can perform with Eddie; for example, Eddie's first ally, Ophelia, can be tossed at foes by Eddie in the style of the Fastball Special.
 These co-op moves are also available outside of Stage Battle missions.